cezarykluczynski/stapi/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/cezarykluczynski/stapi?color=%23%2300D100)](https://hub.docker.com/r/cezarykluczynski/stapi)

 ## About
-STAPI is a first public [Star Trek API](http://stapi.co), accessible via REST.
+STAPI is a first public [Star Trek API](https://stapi.co), accessible via REST.

-It was inspired by [Star Wars API](https://github.com/phalt/swapi) and [Pokéapi](https://github.com/PokeAPI/pokeapi).

-Started as a research project, it turned into fully working website in 2017.
-More about the development history can be found [here](http://stapi.co/about).
+Started as a research project, it turned into a fully working website in 2017.
+More about the development history can be found [here](https://stapi.co/about).

 ## Connecting

 STAPI can be accessed freely and without the need of API keys.

-[API Browser](http://stapi.co/api-browser) offers a peek into what data STAPI serves.
+[API Browser](https://stapi.co/api-browser) offers a peek into what data STAPI serves.

-[API overview](http://stapi.co/api-overview) describes key API concepts.
+[API overview](https://stapi.co/api-overview) describes key API concepts.

-[API documentation](http://stapi.co/api-documentation) offers detailed model description.
+[API documentation](https://stapi.co/api-documentation) offers detailed model description.

-Swagger specs can be downloaded from [API documentation](http://stapi.co/api-documentation), and clients for other languages can be generated using [Swagger Codegen](https://swagger.io/tools/swagger-codegen/).
+Swagger specs can be downloaded from [API documentation](https://stapi.co/api-documentation), and clients for other languages can be generated using [Swagger Codegen](https://swagger.io/tools/swagger-codegen/).

 ## Clients